CLiz17/CLiz17/README.md

 <h2 align="center">Hey there!:v:</h2>

-<h3 align="center">I'm <a href="https://cliz17.github.io/ChaitanyaLiz_Portfolio.github.io/">Chaitanya Liz :blush:</a>, JS Developer</h3>
+<h3 align="center">I'm <a href="https://cliz17.github.io/ChaitanyaLiz_Portfolio.github.io/">Chaitanya Liz :blush:</a>, a usual programmer and an enthusiastic developer</h3>
-<h4 align="center">Freshman doing Bachelors:student: Web Development(React.js) Intern @Sketchmonk.
-I like to make a break things in system:grin:<br/>Passionate about Cybersecurity:technologist: and Deeplearning:robot:</h4>
+<h3 align="center">Freshman doing Bachelors:student:<br/>Im into UX Designing, Web Dev in React, ocassional coding in C and building with new ideas in py.<br/> I like trying new things, thus making and breaking stuff in the system:grin:<br/>Passionate about Cybersecurity:technologist: and Deeplearning:robot:</h3>

 <p align="center">
       <a href="https://twitter.com/LizChaitanya" target="_blank">